We are deeply sorry for your loss - the staff at Ingram, Smith & Turner Mortuary

 Dr. Bill DeLong was preceded in death by his parents Charles and Ruth DeLong, and brother-in-law Carl Lowery.
 Those who await to reunite with him include his wife Faye DeLong, son Chris DeLong, bonus daughter Tiffany Rodriguez and her family, sister Janet Lowery, and many nieces, nephews, cousins, and friends who were like family.

-A service to honor Dr. DeLong's life will be announced at a later date.
-Services are under the care of Ingram, Smith & Turner Mortuary of Yukon, OK.
+Dr. Delong's life will be remembered on Tuesday, September 13, 2022 at 2:00 PM at Ingram, Smith & Turner Mortuary in Yukon, OK.
+Services are under the direction of Ingram, Smith & Turner Mortuary in Yukon, OK.